Multivariate subjective fiducial inference: Applications to multivariate cases

 \subsection{Inference about all parameters of a bivariate normal distribution}

-The final problem we will consider in this section is that of making inferences about all the parameters of a bivariate normal distribution, i.e.\ the two means $\mu_x$ and $\mu_y$, the two variances $\sigma_x^2$ and $\sigma_y^2$ and the correlation coefficient $\rho$, on the basis of a sample $(x,y) = \{(x_i, y_i):i=1,2,\ldots,n\}$ from the distribution concerned.
+The final problem we will consider in this section is the problem of making inferences about all five parameters of a bivariate normal distribution, i.e.\ the means $\mu_x$ and $\mu_y$ and the variances $\sigma^2_x$ and $\sigma^2_y$, respectively, of the two random variables concerned $X$ and $Y$, and the correlation $\rho$ of $X$ and $Y$, on the basis of a sample from this type of distribution, i.e.\ the sample $\mathtt{z}=\{(x_i,y_i) : i=1,2,\ldots,n\}$, where $x_i$ and $y_i$ are the $i$th realisations of $X$ and $Y$ respectively.